14 best digital board games to play on PC and mobile

 Ticket to Ride’s digital board game is easily one of the best board games on mobile and PC, with wonderful sound effects (poot poot!) and presentation - as well as a very straightforward interface that doesn’t overcomplicate things.

-A gem of a card game
+The gem of a card game gets a digital adaptation

 Sometimes travelling the world isn’t something we can do in real life, but board games enable players to explore entirely new places to their heart’s content - without any repercussions or difficulties.
 In beginner board game Splendor, you play an up-and-coming merchant of the Renaissance era who crosses the globe in search of priceless gems to sell to nobles in order to amass a fortune.
 All this glitz and glamour is just as attainable in the digital board game of Splendor, enabling players to be transported to lands afar from their own homes.